 Now add enough water to make up to 4 cups.
 As it comes back to the boil, remove from the heat.

-Make a tadka of the mustard seeds and chillies in the ghee and add to the rasam.
+Make a tadka of the mustard seeds, chillies and curry leaves in the ghee and add to the rasam.
 Garnish with coriander leaves and curry leaves.

 Tomato can be added to the tamarind water.
 If tomatoes are used, the amount of tamarind can be reduced accordingly.